-Winnebago System sturgeon spearers and sturgeon enthusiasts may be aware of the current lottery fishery held annually on the Upriver Lakes (Lakes Butte des Morts, Winneconne, and Poygan), but may not know the history behind the fishery and what events transpired to create the fishery that we currently enjoy today.
-The first modern sturgeon spearing season on Lake Winnebago may have taken place in the winter of 1931-1932, but the first sturgeon spearing season on the Upriver Lakes was held in 1952 with a total harvest of 200 fish.
+Winnebago System sturgeon spearers and sturgeon enthusiasts may be aware of the current lottery fishery held annually on the Upriver Lakes (Lakes Butte des Morts, Winneconne, and Poygan), but may not know the history behind the fishery and events transpired to create the fishery that we enjoy today.
+The first modern sturgeon spearing season on Lake Winnebago occurred during the winter of 1931-1932, but it wasn't until 1952 that the first spearing season occurred on the Upriver Lakes (harvest of 200 fish).
 Preceding the spear fishery, there was a set line fishery on the Upriver Lakes from 1932-1951.
-The setline fishery was abandoned due to concerns of illegal harvest that was contributing to overharvest of the stock, particularly on younger, immature lake sturgeon.
+The setline fishery was abandoned due to concerns of illegal harvest contributing to overharvest of the stock, particularly younger, immature fish.

-Annual spear fisheries on the Upriver Lakes took place from 1952-1957 with harvests ranging from 200-879 fish per year (average of 578).
+Annual spear fisheries on the Upriver Lakes took place from 1952-1957 with harvests ranging from 200-879 fish per year (average of 578 sturgeon).
 Spearing seasons were then held every 2-5 years between the years of 1958-2005 with multiple regulation changes being implemented during this time period.
 The current harvest cap system was implemented in 1999 to help maintain harvest rates at or below sustainable levels.
 System-wide harvest caps combining the harvest of the Upriver Lakes and Lake Winnebago were set for the 2000 sturgeon spear season, and this season only lasted two days with a total harvest of 2,516 sturgeon (347 from Lake Winnebago and 2,169 from the Upriver Lakes).
 Due to the excessive harvest in 2000, there was only a 1 day season set for the Upriver Lakes in 2005, a season in which spearers harvested 345 fish.
 2005 was the last spearing season on the Upriver Lakes before the lottery fishery was implemented in 2007.

 The lottery fishery on the Upriver Lakes was designed to offer an annual spearing season, while still maintaining harvest rates at or below sustainable levels.
 Interested spearers apply for a license on the Upriver Lakes and 500 applicants are awarded a permit to purchase an Upriver Lakes spearing license each year.
 All applicants that did not receive tags gain a preference point which betters their chance to draw a tag the following year.
-Since the inception of the lottery fishery in 2007, the fishery has grown leaps and bounds in popularity from 2,795 applicants in 2007 to 4,894 applicants in 2013 (75% increase in 7 years)!.
+Since the inception of the lottery fishery in 2007, the fishery has grown leaps and bounds in popularity from 2,795 applicants in 2007 to 6,466 applicants in 2015 (131% increase in 8 years).